Dependency

 dependency(IMPORT <lib-target-name>

-The command requires either the STATIC or SHARED keyword to specify the type of library.
-Only one may be used.
-At least one of RELEASE_NAME <raw-filename> or DEBUG_NAME <raw-filename> must be provided.
+The command requires a TYPE value to specify the type of library ( STATIC or SHARED).
+At least one of FIND_RELEASE_FILE <lib-file-basename> or FIND_DEBUG_FILE <lib-file-basename> must be provided.
 Both can be used.
 These arguments determine which configurations of the library will be available, typically matching values in the CMAKE_CONFIGURATION_TYPES variable.

-The value of <raw-filename> should be the core name of the library file, stripped of:
+The value of <lib-file-basename> should have no extension or prefixes; it should be the core name of the library file, stripped of:

 • Platform-specific prefixes (e.g. lib).

-If more than one file matches or no file is found, an error is raised.
+An error is raised if more than one file matches or no file is found.

 The following target properties are configured: